sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-installation.rst

 .. note:: Make sure to add POSTBACK URL through which Jobs running on Databricks would post back results to Fire Insights using this URL or else it will take from ``app.postMessageURL``, added in configuration.

-Now we are ready to start using the Databricks Connection in Fire Insights to:
+Now, we are ready to start using the Databricks Connection in Fire Insights to:

-* Browse DBFS
+* Browse DBFS.
-* View your Databricks Clusters
+* View your Databricks Clusters.
-* Browse your Databricks Databases & Tables
+* Browse your Databricks Databases & Tables.
-* Create Workflows which Read from and Write to Databricks
+* Create workflows which Read from and Write to Databricks.